 The plain language of the statute, as written, thus abrogates the absolute priority rule for individual chapter 11 debtors.
+See Friedman, 466 B.R. at 484.
 The fact that Congress could have opted for another way to relieve individual chapter 11 debtors of the obligations imposed by the absolute priority rule does not permit courts to simply ignore the language as written or rewrite the language to support the court's conclusion.
 It is irrelevant whether the language used by Congress is the most efficient way to achieve the intended result.
 Courts that find the absolute priority rule still applies to individual debtors because Congress could have, or should have, written the law differently have missed the mark in applying the foundational rule of statutory construction.
-See In re Karlovich, 2010 WL 5418872, at 4 (Bankr.
+See In re Karlovich, 456 B.R.
+677, 682 (Bankr.
 S.D.
 Cal.
-Nov.
-16, 2010) (if abrogation of the absolute priority rule for individual debtors was Congress' intent, it would simply have amended the statutory debt ceilings for chapter 13 cases2); In re Mullins, 435 B.R.
+2010) (if abrogation of the absolute priority rule for individual debtors was Congress' intent, it would simply have amended the statutory debt ceilings for chapter 13 cases); In re Mullins, 435 B.R.
 352, 360 (Bankr.
 W.D.
 Va.
 2010) (it would have been much clearer, easier and more direct to abrogate the absolute priority rule with different statutory language).
-The proper inquiry here is whether applying the plain language of the statute leads to a result that is unthinkable, bizarre or demonstrably at odds with the intentions of its drafters.
-See In re Spradlin, 231 B.R.
-254, 260 (Bankr.
-E.D.
-Mich.
-1999).
-In this case, the abrogation of the absolute priority rule is demonstrated by the language Congress used and the effect of that language.
+The proper inquiry here is whether applying the plain language of the

-2 While Congress could have indeed raised the Chapter 13 debt ceilings in 11 U.S.C. § 109(e), Congress presumably made the decision that a modified Chapter 11, incorporating a disposable income requirement as in Chapter 13, along with the disclosure and voting requirements and the rights under § 1111(b) of non-recourse secured creditors to be treated as having recourse and of secured creditors to elect treatment as fully secured, would be preferable to the Chapter 13 process when more is at stake.
+&lt;sup>2 While Congress could have indeed raised the Chapter 13 debt ceilings in 11 U.S.C. § 109(e), Congress presumably made the decision that a modified Chapter 11, incorporating a disposable income requirement as in Chapter 13, along with the disclosure and voting requirements and the rights under § 1111(b) of non-recourse secured creditors to be treated as having recourse and of secured creditors to elect treatment as fully secured, would be preferable to the Chapter 13 process when more is at stake.